GabFitzgerald/MERN-README/README.md

 - Owners portfolio url could use their name and not an index value
 - Move the delete button off the portfolio page and onto the portal page

 </details>

 <details closed>
 <summary><strong>Production</strong></summary>

+The link to our deployed site was sent out to various developers, and non-developers and the following is a summary of the feedback received.

 User 1: successfully uploaded profile pic